 I think Ariana Grande is making a career mistake by continuing to do television on Nickelodeon.
 For those that don’t know, she was on Victorious and is starring in the spin-off, Sam & Cat, that starts this year.
 She’s 19 years old.
 She’s going to be 20 next month.
 Say the series goes for three years.
 She’s still going to be acting on Nickelodeon at 23 years old?
 Miley and Selena, albeit on Disney, stopped when they were 19ish.
 Ariana’s debut single is already #12 on the Billboard charts.
 Her album is coming out later this year.
 She’s rumored to be opening for Justin Bieber on his tour.
 Concentrate on music.

 Somebody told me that Subway is having a promotion where you can buy any 6” sandwich and get a second 6” free before 9am.
 This person asked if he can come back at lunch to get his free 6” instead of just taking it then.
 The Subway employee said that he could.
-At first, this surprised me, but because I’m weird, I started thinking about it more.
+At first, this surprised me, but after thinking about it some more, it makes sense.
 If the employee says that he can’t come back later, there’s a 100% chance he is going to claim his free 6” right then and there.
 If the employee says that he can come back at lunch to get his sandwich, there’s at least a chance that he doesn’t come back.
 Even if there’s a 95% chance he comes back, there’s a 5% chance that Subway saved themselves 6” of sandwich.
-He might also buy some chips or something too when he comes back.
+If he does come back, he might also buy some chips or something to go with his meal.

 There was zero upside to Stephen Curry confronting that fan after Game 5.
 I understand emotions were high, but what if the fan decided to swing at Curry?
 You don’t think the NBA would suspend Curry for getting into a fight with a fan even if he didn’t actually throw any punches?
 He confronted him, which escalated the situation.
 Suspension.
 End of series.
 End of season.

 I don’t play basketball very often anymore, but when I do, I make it a point to not really look like a basketball player.
 In pick up games, especially, first impressions mean a lot.
-They’re not necessarily valuable, but they’re important.
 I’m convinced that when people are matching up on defense, whatever defender chooses to guard me takes me less seriously because I’m wearing some Nike running shoes with Adidas socks, some basketball shorts from Costco, and a UC Davis Aggie Pack shirt.

 First two possessions with four feet of daylight at the three-point line, bangbang.
 Thanks.